128technology/docs/docs/config_command_guide.md

 Log levels

 Options:
-fatal      Only record log messages with level &quot;fatal&quot; or higher. error      Only record log messages with level &quot;error&quot; or higher. warning    Only record log messages with level &quot;warning&quot; or higher. info       Only record log messages with level &quot;info&quot; or higher. debug      Only record log messages with level &quot;debug&quot; or higher. trace      Only record log messages with level &quot;trace&quot; or higher.
+- fatal: Only record log messages with level &quot;fatal&quot; or higher.
+- error: Only record log messages with level &quot;error&quot; or higher.
+- warning: Only record log messages with level &quot;warning&quot; or higher.
+- info: Only record log messages with level &quot;info&quot; or higher.
+- debug: Only record log messages with level &quot;debug&quot; or higher.
+- trace: Only record log messages with level &quot;trace&quot; or higher.

 ## `configure authority router system log-category name`